glowienko/C-semaphores/README.md

 # C-semaphores
-Problem of synchroznizations of many threads.
-Implementation of many producents and consumers using semaphores.
+Problem of synchronization of many threads.
+Implementation of many producers and consumers using semaphores.
 Code is written in C.

 Run in linux terminal:

-gcc -pthread main.c
+gcc -pthread main.c && ./a.out
-./a.out